ckipp01/chris-kipp.io/blogs/why-my-own-blog.md

 Taking the time to research and to find a place a bit farther off the main street is indeed more labor intensive, but rewarding.

-My hope is the that my website, [chronica](/wiki/chronica) is just that.
+My hope is the that my website is just that.
 A central place that I fully own and have control over where my projects, thoughts, and works can all be displayed.
 There is no overly invasive trackers, no advertisements, and no abstraction over what you are seeing.
 Everything is open sourced and transparent.
 This is an alternative to me using platforms like Medium which bombard you with advertisements and track as much information about you and your readings as possible, or Facebook that caters what you see further enforcing filter bubbles and essentially selling *you* as their product.

 You can read more about how this site is build and works [here](/blog/how-is-this-site-built).